rledford/pt2/README.md

 ## PT2

 Provides a Point class that can be used to perform 2d vector operations.
-The Point class has convenient methods for calculating distance, magnitude (length), direction angle (degrees and radians) to and from other Points or Point-like objects that have 'x' and 'y' properties.
+The Point class has convenient methods for calculating distance, magnitude (length), direction and angle (degrees and radians) to and from other Points or Point-like objects that have 'x' and 'y' properties.
 Also provides methods to rotate points around an optional origin.

 ### Installing